 You've spent a lot of time building a network dedicated to your overall business success.
 Now, it's time to leverage that network — especially the people that you've already built in-depth relationships with.
 Securing an investment from an organization doesn't happen overnight.
 Like any other relationship, you must build trust over time, showing your business to be trustworthy and capable.

 Ideally, you want to meet with your potential investors as early in the process as possible in order to give them a better idea of who you are and what you're hoping to accomplish.
-Just like you wouldn't offer a loan to a "friend of a friend" you'd just met without a compelling statement of their character, you can't expect investors to dive in and offer your startup money the first time you meet.
+Just like you wouldn't offer a loan to a "friend of a friend" you'd just met without a compelling statement of their character, you can't expect investors to dive in and offer money the first time you meet.
 Instead, bring investors on board when you have a working prototype or something else you can show them, then give them an idea of your future business goals.

 As you continue to prove that you are trustworthy and that you're meeting those important milestones, you'll find that it's easier to attract the investors your business needs.
 Fundraising is like a marriage: you need a deep relationship with your investors in order for them — and you — to fully benefit from it.